tigillo/tigilloweb/_pages/privacy-policy.md

 permalink: "/privacy-policy.html"
 ---

-"{{site.name}}" takes your privacy seriously.
+"{{site.companyname}}" takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 #### Collection of Routine Information